-The Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) was launched in February, and now includes 50 partners including 27 state: Australia, Bangladesh, Canada, Chile, Colombia, Denmark, Dominican Republic, Ethiopia, Finland, France, Germany, Ghana, Israel, Italy, Japan, Jordan, The Republic of Korea, the Republic of Maldives, Mexico, Netherlands, Nigeria, Norway, Sweden, Switzerland, the U.K., the U.S., and the European Commission; and 23 non-state partners, Bellona Foundation, Center for Clean Air Policy, Center for Human Rights and Environment, Clean Air Initiative for Asian Cities, Clean Air Institute, Clean Air Task Force, ClimateWorks Earthjustice, Environmental Foundation, Defense Global Alliance for Clean Cookstoves, Institute for Advanced Sustainability Studies, Institute for Governance and Sustainable Development, International Centre for Integrated Mountain Development, International Council on Clean Transportation, international Cryosphere Climate Initiative, International Institute for Sustainable Development, International Union of Air Pollution Prevention and Environmental Protection Associations, Molina Center for Strategic Studies in Energy and the Environment, Stockholm Environment Institute, United Nations Development Programme, United Nations Environment Programme, United Nations Development Organization, and the World Bank.
-110 IGSD was elected to be the initial NGO representative on the Coalition's Steering Committee.
-UNEP is representing the Inter-Governmental Organizations.
+The CCAC was launched in February 2012, and now has 27 State partners, as well as the European Commission, World Bank, United Nations Environment Programme, United Nations Development Programme, and United Nations Industrial Development Organization.
+The State partners are: Australia, Bangladesh, Canada, Chile, Colombia, Côte d'Ivoire, Denmark, Dominican Republic, Ethiopia, Finland, France, Germany, Ghana, Israel, Italy, Japan, Jordan, the Republic of Korea, the Republic of Maldives, Mexico, the Netherlands, Nigeria, Norway, Sweden, Switzerland, the U.K., and the U.S. The CCAC also has 18 NGO partners: Bellona Foundation, Center for Clean Air Policy, Center for Human Rights and Environment, Clean Air Initiative for Asian Cities, Clean Air Institute, Clean Air Task Force, ClimateWorks Foundation, Earthjustice, Environmental Defense Fund, Global Alliance for Clean Cookstoves, Institute for Advanced Sustainability Studies, Institute for Governance and Sustainable Development, International Centre for Integrated Mountain Development, International Council on Clean Transportation, International Cryosphere Climate Initiative, International Institute for Sustainable Development, International Union of Air Pollution Prevention and Environmental Protection Associations, Molina Center for Strategic Studies in Energy and the Environment, Stockholm Environment Institute.
+116 IGSD was elected to be the initial NGO representative on the Coalition's Steering Committee.
+UNEP is representing the Intergovernmental Organizations.

-In conjunction with the Rio+20 summit in June, the Coalition and the World Bank joined New York City Mayor Michael R. Bloomberg, Chair of the C40 Cities Climate Leadership Group, former U.S. President Bill Clinton, and Rio de Janeiro Mayor
+In conjunction with the Rio+20 summit in June 2012, the Coalition and the World Bank joined New York City Mayor Michael R. Bloomberg, Chair of the C40 Cities Climate Leadership Group, former U.S. President Bill Clinton, and Rio de Janeiro Mayor

-Eduardo Paes to announce the launch of the Solid Waste Network to help cities reduce methane emissions through solid waste management.111
+Eduardo Paes to announce the launch of the Solid Waste Network to help cities reduce methane emissions through solid waste management.117

 The CCAC is the first-ever global effort specifically dedicated to reducing emissions of SLCPs as a collective challenge.
 The CCAC seeks to reduce SLCPs by supporting and coordinating existing programs such as the Clean Cookstove Initiative and the Global Methane Initiative, while "driving development of national action plans and the adoption of policy priorities; building capacity among developing countries; mobilizing public and private action; raising awareness globally; fostering regional and international cooperation, and; improving scientific understanding of the pollutant impacts and mitigation."
+118

-Five targeted initiatives have been approved by the CCAC for rapid implementation:113
+Five targeted initiatives have been approved by the CCAC for rapid implementation:119